-Google Photos - The Good Parts - Digital Inspiration
+Google Photos - The Good Parts

 Organize your Google Photos

-Google Photos will arrange your uploaded pictures by location and by date taken automatically.
-It can also recognize the subject of photos using machine algorithms so if you search for “food” or “dinner”, you will likely see all your family dinner photos.
+Google Photos will arrange your picture library by location and by the date taken automatically.
+It can also recognize the visual theme of photos so if you search for, say “food” or “dinner”, you will most likely see all your family dinner photos.
 You can find “selfies” too.
 The results aren’t always accurate but a useful option nonetheless.

-Facial recognition, the most useful feature of Picasa, is also available in Google Photos but not outside the United States.
-There’s no way to search for photos by date or tags either.

-If you have painstakingly organized your photo in albums manually, you’ll be disappointed to know that Google Photos will ignore these albums and instead dump all the photos in one big pool.
+If you have painstakingly organized your photo on the computer in albums manually, you’ll be disappointed to know that Google Photos will ignore these albums and instead dump all the photos in one big pool.
 You can create photo albums inside Google Photos but it will not maintain the local album structure during upload.

 Duplicate Files in Google Photos

-Google Photos can smartly detect duplicate photos and will skip uploading them if a copy has been uploaded previously.
+Google Photos can smartly detect duplicate photos and will skip uploading them if an image has been uploaded previously.
 The file names of your photos can be different and they can reside in different folders of your hard disk but the service will still recognize the duplicates and remove them from the upload queue.

 There are two kinds of duplicates - exact duplicates and near duplicates.
 If you take a file and slightly crop it or change the EXIF data, it is a near duplicate of the original file.
-Google Photos will however treat this is a different photo and upload it as well along with the original image.
+Google Photos will, however, treat this is a different photo and upload it as well along with the original image.

-If you have too many “near duplicates” on your computer, use a desktop tool like Picasa to remove the duplicates before adding them to the upload queue.
+If you have too many “near duplicates” on your computer, remove the duplicates manually before adding them to the upload queue.

 Deleting Files in Google Photos